dflex-js/dflex/README.md

 All packages are decoupled.
 Work separately to prevent a bloated bundle in production and to make it easer to maintain.

-Think of DFLex as a collection of utility packages for DOM.
+Think of DFlex as a collection of utility packages for DOM.
 Some packages connect and store layout elements others do extra steps and manipulate them in many different ways.